Aircraft noise pollution: Cognitive effects

-Mitigation programs
+Noise mitigation programs

 In the United States, since aviation noise became a public issue in the late 1960s, governments have enacted legislative controls.
 Aircraft designers, manufacturers, and operators have developed quieter aircraft and better operating procedures.
-Modern high-bypass turbofan engines, for example, are quieter than the turbojets and low-bypass turbofans of the 1960s.
-First, FAA Aircraft Certification achieved noise reductions classified as "Stage 3" aircraft; which has been upgraded to "Stage 4" noise certification resulting in quieter aircraft.
+Modern high-bypass turbofan engines, for example, are notably more quiet than the turbojets and low-bypass turbofans of the 1960s.
+FAA Aircraft Certification achieved noise reductions classified as "Stage 3" aircraft; which has been upgraded to "Stage 4" noise certification resulting in quieter aircraft.
 This has resulted in lower noise exposures in spite of increased traffic growth and popularity.

-In the 1980s the U.S. Congress authorized the FAA to devise programs to insulate homes near airports.
+In the 1980s, the U.S. Congress authorized the FAA to devise programs to insulate homes near airports.
 While this does not address the external noise, the program has been effective for residential interiors.
-Some of the first airports at which the technology was applied were San Francisco International Airport and San Jose International Airport in California.
+Some of the airports where the technology was first applied were San Francisco International Airport and San Jose International Airport in California.
 A computer model is used which simulates the effects of aircraft noise upon building structures.
 Variations of aircraft type, flight patterns and local meteorology can be studied.
-Then the benefits of building retrofit strategies such as roof upgrading, window glazing improvement, fireplace baffling, caulking construction seams can be evaluated.
+Then, the benefits of building retrofit strategies such as roof upgrading, window glazing improvement, fireplace baffling, caulking construction seams can be evaluated.

-Regulation
+Regulations

-Stages are defined in the US Code of Federal Regulations (CFR) Title 14 Part 36.
+Noise stages are defined in the US Code of Federal Regulations (CFR) Title 14 Part 36.

-For civil jet aircraft, the US FAA Stage 1 is the loudest and Stage 4 is quieter.
+For civil aircraft, the US FAA Stage 1 is the loudest and Stage 4 is the quietest.